 Corporate planning permits individuals and businesses to separate their individual assets and liabilities from that of the corporation’s, establish a succession plan and reduce the size of the business owner’s taxable estate.
 The incorporation process includes selecting the appropriate corporate entity, drafting corporate bylaws and planning for the day-to-day operations of the business.

-At Stern Perkoski Mendez, we have extensive experience in all areas relating to corporate planning in Chicago, the North Shore and surrounding suburbs.
+At Stern Perkoski Mendez, we have extensive experience in all areas relating to corporate planning in Chicago, the North Shore, DuPage County and surrounding suburbs.
 We can help guide you through the process and ensure that the decisions made will benefit your corporate entity.

 Choosing the Right Corporate Entity